Karunabist/learning/README.md

 ## Presentation
 - [X] [How to start a presentation?](https://twitter.com/jbhuang0604/status/1548882661581754370)
+    - ❌"Hi, my name is ..
+I am a .. from ..
+My research ..
+I am happy to be here.
+Today I am going to present this title on the slide."

+    - ✅ Start your talk with a story, a picture, a surprising statistics, a quote, a question, a poll from audience, or a guessing game.

+    -

 - [X] [How to end a presentation?](https://twitter.com/jbhuang0604/status/1549959041908150275)
 - [X] [How to handle questions in a presentation?](https://twitter.com/jbhuang0604/status/1553583984948531205)
 - [X] [How to present a line plot?](https://twitter.com/jbhuang0604/status/1506101759911116809)